 Ralston Grist and Saw Mill c.
 1742

-Built by John Logan, this structure was a grist and saw mill as early as 1742.
-During the construction of the
+Built by Edmund Martin, this structure was a grist and saw mill as early as 1742.
+By 1780 the mill was owned

 Nesbitt Mill c.
 1848